decidables/decidables/sites/detectable/src/task.md

 ## A customizable block of trials!

-In this example, you can choose how many trials there will be in a block using the :ui[Trials] slider, the proportion of coherence for the signal using the :ui[Coherence] slider, and the duration the stimulus is available using the :ui[Duration] slider.
-Now lookie here - we have ourselves something approaching a legitimate signal detection task!
+In this example, you can choose how many trials there will be in a block, the proportion of coherence for the signal, and the duration the stimulus is available.
+The power is in your hands.

 <sdt-example-human>
   <detectable-control run pause reset coherence=".5" trials="5" duration="2000"></detectable-control>